 The Department received 101 applications for a total of $18.8 million.
 Executive Director, Rick M. Garcia is recommending funding all of the Committee recommendations, with modifications to ensure there is a statewide education and outreach focused on geographic areas with the highest potential reach that will affect Hard-to-Count communities in Colorado.

-2020 Census Outreach Grant Program
+Census 2020 Outreach Grant Program Information Meeting (Video)

 Grant dollars were awarded to conduct 2020 census outreach, promotion, and education to focus on hard-to-count communities in the state.

 Local government, intergovernmental agencies, councils of government, housing authorities, school districts, nonprofit organizations, and the Southern Ute Tribe and Ute Mountain Ute Tribe.

 The Census Outreach Grant Committee announced "Notice of Funds Available" and the grant application by August 15, 2019.
 All applications were to be completed through the e-grants portal, which was also made available by August 15, 2019.